 Does the idea of folding and flipping make frittata seem like a difficult dish to cook?
 Welcome to the club!
 I was quite intimidated by the traditional stove-top method of cooking frittata until I realized there is a ridiculously easy method of baking a frittata in the oven.

-A meal in itself, this frittata is a healthier version with whole grain brown rice, vegetables, olives, feta cheese and of course, eggs.
+A meal in itself, this frittata with brown rice, zucchini, and feta cheese is a healthier version with whole grain brown rice, vegetables, olives, and of course, eggs.
 This recipe is so easy and also versatile that you can add any combination of your favorite vegetables like spinach, cabbage, cauliflower or meat (chicken or bacon).
 Pair it with a pineapple salsa (recipe given below) and you’ve got at least 2 of your daily servings of vegetables/ fruits already in place.

-Along with Orange butter Salmon or Pan seared salmon with mango-avocado salsa or Buttermilk chicken drumsticks (oven-baked), this frittata would make a delicious wholesome combo for Sunday lunch or dinner.
+Along with Orange butter Salmon or Pan seared salmon with mango-avocado salsa or Buttermilk chicken drumsticks (oven-baked), this frittata with brown rice, zucchini, and feta cheese would make a delicious wholesome combo for Sunday lunch or dinner.
 All of which can be done within an hour.
 There’s nothing as good as cooking a great meal and at the same time spending more time enjoying it with your loved ones, don’t you agree?

-So here comes the recipe for the awesome quick and easy frittata:
+So here comes the recipe for the awesome quick and easy frittata with brown rice, zucchini, and feta cheese :

 Ingredients: (for 4 lucky people)